 That, my friend, is called the comparison trap and it’s one of the most common causes of discontentment.

 For your convenience, this post contains affiliate links.
+This means that if you make a purchase after clicking on some of the links below, I may receive a small commission.
 For more information, see our privacy and disclaimer page.

 Why do they get everything they want?